Ballycotton Cliff Walk

 The gorse bushes seem to blossom all year round along that trail.
 They smell like coconut and you have the feeling spring is almost here, although it’s very early in the year.
 Along the trail to Ballytrasna are a few benches provided which invite to spend a bit a time to relax and enjoy the sun which is already powerful.

 Later that year you might use a few of the more difficult side paths down to the rocks, as well.
 But be careful.
 The signposting isn’t in vain, but for a good reason.

 In Ballytrasna the walk leads downhill and you’ll come to a tiny stream.
 Cross it by using the small rocks.
-Be careful, a few of them are a bit loose.
+Be careful, a few of them are a bit lose.
 From here you will go up again and then follow the path to the end in Ballyandreen.
 It’s a bit an up and down, but wonderful views.
 The walk isn’t really difficult, but when you have small children with you, they might complain after a while.
 Older people might have that problem as well.
-However, you might love that varied walk, because the view along is stunning.
+However, you might love that varied walk, because the view along the cliff is stunning.
 Feel free to turn and walk back at any point.
 It is always up to you how far you want to go.

 In Ballyandreen there is a small beach and a tiny parking area.
 The small beach invites to make a break before you return.
 It is a good idea to have something to drink and a snack in your rucksack.

 You can start from here as well.
 This path is very small and can get really muddy at certain times of the year.